 There are NO sign-ups or changes on the day of a rodeo.
 Likewise, we cannot allow events to be added after the late call-in period is over.

 What is Grand Entry?

 A display of flags, royalty, and competitors comprise a rodeo grand entry.
 This is the kick-off to each of our rodeos.
 We encourage all of our competitors to join in grand entry, but it is not required.
 Full rodeo attire is required for grand entry.

-Can we turn in our raffle tickets or our ad a little late?
+Can we turn in our raffle tickets a little late?

-Raffle tickets and Finals’ ads must be turned in by the due dates.
-Raffle tickets are due June 26th and Finals’ ads are due August 7.
-No raffle tickets or ads will be accepted after their due dates.
-An ad form can be found on our Forms' and Waivers' Page.
+Raffle tickets must be turned in by the due date.
+Raffle tickets are due June 25th.
+No raffle tickets will be accepted after their due dates.

 Does the ad that we get with our sponsorship count towards our Finals’ ad requirement?